 Though its two “lanes” of canals make it look like the ships might be able to go in both directions at the same time, the Culebra Cut makes this impossible.
 This treacherous area is far too narrow for large ships to pass each other.
 (This area was the biggest challenge when they built the canal: They had to blast and cut their way through.)
 So for 12 hours a day ships pass from north to south, and for the other 12 they go from south to north.

-Update June 2016: All that is set to change with the massive Canal expansion, due to open any day.
-This has been the largest project since the canal was first built and will double the waterway’s capacity.
-Thanks to the new lane of traffic and larger locks, it will be wide enough for even the mega-sized New Panamax ships to pass through.
-Follow the day-by-day progress here, through their own videos, photos and webcams.
+Update June 2016: The recently opened Panama Canal Expansion has been the largest project since the canal was first built and doubles the waterway's capacity.
+Thanks to the new lane of traffic and larger locks, it is wide enough for even the mega-sized New Panamax ships to pass through.

 Visiting Gatun Locks